Hyperion-BT/helios-cli/README.md

 $ helios compile my_script.hl --optimize --output my_script.json
 ```

-The cli searches in current directory for any necessary modules.
+The cli searches in the current directory for any necessary Helios modules.
 Additional module search directories can be included using the `-I` flag.

 Parameters can be set using the `-D<param-name> <param-value>` option:
 ```bash